Guided Ice Fishing Trips

 When you sign up for Adirondack lakes such as Lewey Lake, Saranac Lake, Minerva Lake or Adirondack Lake, we typically get a steady bite of Yellow Perch, Black Crappie, Largemouth & Smallmouth Bass, Pickerel and occasionally a Northern Pike!
 We set up tip ups with live bait and then also jig with rods in the tent and also out and around the lake.
 If you want to fish the Great Sacandaga Lake, we recommend you select its southern tributary called Mayfield Lake.
 This offers the best fishing on Great Sacandaga Lake.

-We do offer guided Exclusive Trophy Pike trips on Great Sacandaga Lake however they are very slow-paced, where we set up tip-ups with giant bait and then simply wait with the chance at a true giant.
+We do offer guided Exclusive Trophy Pike trips on the Great Sacandaga Lake however they are very slow-paced, where we set up tip-ups with giant bait and then simply wait with the chance at a true giant.
 This kind of trip is very high risk with a high reward.
 This means there is a chance that we will go home without a fish but if we do get one, it most likely is between 35”-45”.
 Please only select this trip if you’re experienced in Pike fishing and are looking to break your personal best Pike record and are ok with going home empty handed.
 (Obviously our goal is to get you on a giant Pike)

 For Northern Pike on Great Sacandaga Lake, I require catch and release only to keep the fishery healthy.
 I’ll help with photos and make sure the fish is handled properly before it’s released.
 For all other lakes, you can keep all other fish if in season and I can filet them up right on the ice for an additional $25.